zchyde/brooklinebooksmith.com/_books/stories-from-the-shadows-reflections-of-a-street-doctor.md

 ---
 title: 'Stories from the Shadows: Reflections of a Street Doctor'
-isbn: null
+isbn: ''
-binding: null
+binding: Hardcover
-image_path: null
+image_path: /uploads/cover-stories-from-the-shadows.jpg
 ---